Skip to Main Content

 Location

 The Chemistry Library's copy of Beilstein Handbook is non-circulating and located in remote storage.
+It is rarely necessary to consult it today.
 It's advisable to consult with the chemistry librarian before attempting to retrieve any volumes to campus.

 Organization